Stop paying placement fees in 2026

 Three things:

 1. Candidates are searchable.
 LinkedIn, GitHub, public profiles.
 The "recruiter knows things you don't" advantage is gone.
+LinkedIn's Talent Solutions data shows ~75% of professionals in tech, sales, and operations roles now have a discoverable LinkedIn profile.

 2. Sourcing is commoditized.
 AI sourcing tools cost $30-100/month and find better candidates than a junior recruiter cold-outreaching at scale.